 Because gases in the earth’s atmosphere have mass, they have weight and exert pressure on things inside the atmosphere.
-The entire column of air above a place has a weight and creates a pressure on the surface corresponding to this weight.
-The atmosphere is approximately 100 miles (160 kilometers) thick and ranges from near vacuum at the top to a pressure defined as one atmosphere (or about one bar) at sea level.
+The entire column of air above a place has a weight and creates pressure on the surface corresponding to this weight.
+The atmosphere is approximately 100 miles (160 km) thick and ranges from near vacuum at the top to a pressure defined as one atmosphere (or about one bar) at sea level.

 A millibar is often used in weather reports and forecasts.
 It is 1/1000 of a bar, which is approximately one atmosphere of pressure.